Skip to content

 • On the right side of the chat interface, find the PARTICIPANTS section

-2. Add Public Entities:
+2. Add Public Agents:

-• Click the + icon next to Agents or Pipelines
+• Click the + icon next to Agents

-3. Interact with the Entity:
+3. Interact with the Agent:

 • Click on the participant in the PARTICIPANTS list to activate it